Internships - Student Information

 - Will a qualified professional supervise the student?

 - Will the field supervisor provide useful feedback to the student?

 What types of activities do not qualify for an internship?Internship experiences should provide you with a meaningful learning opportunity you could not have in the classroom.
 We don't want students to be merely unpaid clerical assistants in charge of copying or collating.
 If you are currently working on a job, this may count as internship if you can meet the three tests discussed above.
 Usually this means accepting a new project or job responsibility.

 Typically there are three places to locate internships:

 - Career Counseling & Placement Office - This office (SS 1916) keeps a file of available internships.

 - Your Advisor - Your advisor or major professor often receives calls from the local community about internships.
-He or she may be able to help you locate one.

 - Your Network - In the past, students have used their own network of contacts to either create or inquire about internship possibilities.